wangzhenj321/GitHub-Manual/blog/git-fetch.md

 Fetch **branches** and/or **tags** (collectively, "refs") from one or more other repositories, along with the objects necessary to complete their histories. **Remote-tracking branches** are updated (see the description of `<refspec>` below for ways to control this behavior).

-> By default, any tag that points into the histories being fetched is also fetched; the effect is to fetch tags that point at branches that you are interested in.
+> **tags:** By default, any tag that points into the histories being fetched is also fetched; the effect is to fetch tags that point at branches that you are interested in.
 This default behavior can be changed by using the `--tags` or `--no-tags` options or by configuring `remote.<name>.tagOpt`.
 By using a refspec that fetches tags explicitly, you can fetch tags that do not point into branches you are interested in as well.

 `git fetch` can fetch from either a single named repository or URL, or from several repositories at once if `<group>` is given and there is a `remotes.<group>` entry in the configuration file.